uniter1-dev/uniter-yii/Readme.md

-Yii2 commands for remote requests to Php-Uniter test generation service
+Yii2 commands for remote requests to Uniter1 test generation service

 This package provides 2 commands: first for registration, second for test generation request.